skip to content

 ........................................................................................................................

-SIGNED by the testator as and for his/her last will and testament after it had been read over to him/her in English and (state language) by me the undersigned (name) in the presence of me the undersigned (name) when the testator appeared thoroughly to understand it and to approve of its contents in our joint presence and by us in his/her presence.
+SIGNED by the testator as and for her/his/their last will and testament after it had been read over to her/him/them in English and (state language) by me the undersigned (name) in the presence of me the undersigned (name) when the testator appeared thoroughly to understand it and to approve of its contents in our joint presence and by us in her/his/their presence.

 Will clauses

-It is best to get legal help in making a will.
-Clauses within a will may deal with a range of things including:
+It is best to get legal help when making a will.
+A will can set out the testator's wishes about

 • how cryptocurrency is to be dealt with (see Cryptocurrency)

-• what will happen if a spouse or other beneficiary dies before the testator
+• what will happen if a beneficiary dies before the testator.

 The clauses included in a will depend on the circumstances and the wishes of the testator.